-GRHL2 was previously shown to support NK cell-mediated tumor cytotoxicity through a mechanism involving epigenetic stimulation of ICAM-1 expression, which supported enhanced NK-target cell synapse formation.54 However, GRHL2 has not been previously implicated in the interaction of tumor cells with T cells.
-The elevated CD73-mediated extracellular adenosine levels triggered by the loss of GRHL2 are expected to suppress T cell activity based on earlier reports.
-Adenosine binds to GPCRs on immune cells thereby stimulating (via A2A and A2B receptors) or suppressing (via A1 and A3 receptors) adenylyl cyclase activity, stimulating intracellular calcium release (via A1 and A3 receptors), and activating ERK and p38 mitogen-activated protein kinase (MAPK) signaling (via A1, A2A, A2B, A3 receptors).9 Stimulation of A2AR on T cells has been reported to suppress the activation, proliferation, and effector differentiation of CD8 T cells,44 and A2AR deletion in mouse models leads to enhanced tumor killing by CD8 cells.55 Indeed, CD73 represents an actionable target to reduce extracellular adenosine production may stimulate rather than inhibit recruitment of CD8 T cells, and we corroborate this effect using a stable adenosine analog.
+GRHL2 was previously shown to support NK cell mediated tumor cytotoxicity through a mechanism involving epigenetic stimulation of ICAM-1 expression, which supported enhanced NK-target cell synapse formation.
+However, GRHL2 has not been previously implicated in the interaction of tumor cells with T cells.
+The elevated CD73-mediated extracellular adenosine levels triggered by the loss of GRHL2, are expected to suppress T cell activity based on earlier reports.
+Adenosine binds to GPCRs on immune cells thereby stimulating (via A2A and A2B receptors) or suppressing (via A1 and A3 receptors) adenylyl cyclase activity, stimulating intracellular calcium release (via A1 and A3 receptors), and activating ERK and p38 MAPK signaling (via A1, A2A, A2B, A3 receptors).
+Stimulation of A2AR on T cells has been reported to suppress the activation, proliferation and effector differentiation of CD8 T cells and A2AR deletion in mouse models leads to enhanced tumor killing by CD8 cells.
+Indeed, CD73 represents an actionable target to reduce extracellular adenosine levels and enhance anti-tumor immunity.
+Our current work, however, shows that enhanced CD73-mediated extracellular adenosine production may stimulate rather than inhibit recruitment of CD8 T cells, and we corroborate this effect using a stable adenosine analog.
 Interestingly, there is precedent for a pro-migratory effect of adenosine in different contexts.
-Adenosine has been implicated in the migration of dendritic cells toward regulatory T cells,56 and T cell-specific deletion or pharmacological inhibition of A2AR has been shown to cause increased growth of ectopic tumors in mice as expected but in fact led to reduced CD8 T cell accumulation in these tumors.45 Our finding that CD73 expression is not negatively correlated with CD8 T cell infiltration but rather associates with a slight increase further establishes a dual role of extracellular adenosine in T cell migration versus cytotoxic activity.
+Adenosine has been implicated in the migration of dendritic cells towards regulatory T cells and T-cell-specific deletion or pharmacological inhibition of

+A2AR has been shown to cause increased growth of ectopic tumors in mice as expected but in fact led to reduced CD8 T-cell accumulation in these tumors.
+Our finding that CD73 expression is not negatively correlated with CD8 T cell infiltration but rather associates with a slight increase, further establishes a dual role of extracellular adenosine in T cell migration versus cytotoxic activity.

 In summary, this work demonstrates that GRHL2, a key epithelial transcriptional regulator, can regulate extracellular adenosine levels produced by breast cancer cells through suppression of the gene encoding the NT5E/CD73 ecto-enzyme.
-Moreover, this study shows that adenosine produced by GRHL2-depleted breast cancer cells (or provided as a stable analog) can augment the recruitment of CD8 T cells, in addition to its previously established role as a suppressor of T cell-mediated cytotoxicity.
+Moreover, this study shows that adenosine produced by GRHL2 depleted breast cancer cells (or provided as a stable analog) can augment the recruitment of CD8 T cells, in addition to its previously established role as a suppressor of T cell-mediated cytotoxicity.